cyberbotics/webots/docs/guide/web-simulation.md

 These are the configuration parameters for the simulation server:
 - `port`: local port on which the server is listening (launching Webots instances).
-- `sslKey`: private key for a SSL enabled server.
+- `sslKey`: path to the private key file for a SSL enabled server.
-- `sslCertificate`: certificate for a SSL enabled server.
+- `sslCertificate`: path to the certificate file for a SSL enabled server.
 - `projectsDir`: directory in which Webots projects are located.
 - `keyDir`: directory where the website host keys needed for validation are stored.
 This folder should include a file named as the host (for example "robotbenchmark.net") containing a key identifying it.
 - `logDir`: directory where the log files are written.
 Default value is "WEBOTS\_HOME/resources/web/server/log/simulation".